cdapio/cdap/cdap-docs/developers-manual/source/testing/debugging.rst

 single place to debug the entire application.

 You can, however, debug every individual container by attaching a remote debugger to it.
-This is supported for each Flowlet of a Flow and each instance of a Procedure.
+This is supported for each Flowlet of a Flow and each instance of a Service.
 In order to debug a container, you need to start the component with debugging enabled by making an HTTP request to the component’s URL.
 For example, the following will start a Flow for debugging::